hafs-r/tasky/README.md

 # tasky
+Simple application to manage tasks,
+Clean Code,
+Following MVP architecture,
-Simple application to manage tasks to play with clean code and practicing clean architecture based on MVP, Test Driven Development using JUnit4, espresso and Mockito  - to be a fearless programmer
+Test Driven Development using JUnit4, espresso and Mockito  - to be a fearless programmer.